johager/OpenWeatherData/README.md

 A custom URLSessionConfiguration is used to force weather data to always be downloaded instead of being read from cache.

+The API key is stored in a .plist file that is not included in the repo.
+A sample.plist file is included in the repo, but not the build target, and is coied to the required .plist file using a build phase _run script_ if it doesn't exist.
+(This approach is modeled after https://peterfriese.dev/posts/reading-api-keys-from-plist-files/.)

 ### Technoloy

 Swift, UIKit, CoreLocation, URLSession